Brits living in Spain will have Barclays accounts closed by end of 2022

 It does not apply to those who have loans, mortgages or ISAs through Barclays, but it will negatively affect anyone who has pensions paid into a Barclays account, or those who have rental income or remote work income/salaries paid into a Barclays bank.

-The best alternative for most Brits living in Spain, and the most stable then, is to open a Spanish bank account and make sure all your future payments, including your pension, is set up to be paid into that bank.
+The best alternative for most Brits living in Spain then, and the most stable, is to open a Spanish bank account and make sure all your future payments, including your British pension, are set up to be paid into that bank.

-Good news for Spanish banks, of course, but not so great for the already struggling British economy.
+Good news for Spanish banks, of course, but not so great for the already struggling British economy that, by the time many British banks have finished helping destroy it, will be far worse off than it already is.